cvat-ai/cvat/site/content/en/docs/administration/advanced/custom_certificates.md

         keyFile: /certs/key.pem
 ```

-Edit the `docker-compose.https.yml` file and add the following lines:
+Edit the `docker-compose.https.yml` file and change the traefik servise configuration as follows:

 ```yaml
     environment: